scalasm/aws-lambda-mcp-cookbook/docs/index.md

 ## Security

+For pure Lambda:

 * WAF connected in production accounts (requires having an environment variable during deployment called 'ENVIRONMENT' with a value of 'production')
 * Auth/Authz function placeholder in the mcp.py handler function - see authentication.py
 * It is recommended to either use IAM/Cognito/Lambda authorizer or use the authentication.py and implement identity provider token validation flow.

+For FastMCP:

+* Use FastMCP Auth parameter for Oauth implementation.
+* If you use session id management, you need to make sure the session id matches the user id by yourself.

 ### Known Issues

 * There might be security issues with this implementation, MCP is very new and has many issues.
 * Session saving - there's no match validation between session id and user id/tenant id.
 This is a TODO item.
 * It is not possible to manually update session data, only fetch.
+* Pure Lambda variation has limited MCP protocol support, it's based used for tools only simple MCP.
+For full blown services, use the FastMCP variation.

 ## Handler Examples

+Pure Lambda:

 ```python hl_lines="8 13 38" title="service/handlers/mcp.py"
 --8<-- "docs/examples/best_practices/mcp/mcp.py"